martina-dev/ipay/README.md

 This is the Ipay gateway implementation using Node JS

 ## Installation
 Make sure you have node JS installed in your machine.
-Then run Yarn to install all the packages
+Clone the repository and then run Yarn to install all the packages

 ```bash
 yarn
 ```

 ## Usage
 ```bash
 yarn dev
 ```
+After the initial load, Go to "http:localhost:3000/home" . ##DO NOT CHANGE THE VALUES.
+Submit the form and you will be redirected to homepage

+## Caution